dkjakhotia/seneca-assginement/README.md

 How does it work?

-You can use the endpoints behind http://localhost:8080/workload/distribute and pass a JOSN as per the following protocol
+You can use the endpoints behind http://localhost:8080/workload/distribute and pass a JOSN as per the below protocol

 {
    "numberOfTask":100,